VisaLisa/css-practice/README.md

 inline.html is only used to illustrate inline CSS.
 This is not a commonly practiced method of CSS - do not use.

+Google Fonts (https://fonts.google.com/)  can be used to add fonts to a website